 There is a perception that people who are good at mathematics go on to become either accountants, teachers, or academics.
 The reality is that in the modern world, mathematically well-trained minds go into a hugely diverse range of different fields and industries.
 Here are just some examples: aerospace engineering, artificial intelligence, bioscience, business & consultancy, data science and financial modelling.
 You can learn more about the doors that mathematics can open at www.mathscareers.org.uk.

-David Hemsley, Assistant Headteacher Contact Us
+David Hemsley, Deputy Headteacher Contact Us

 Progression to University